johnnynguyen2104/BankingSystem/README.md

 For more information, please access the AccountService.cs (Service Layer), find function ConcurrencyTest and the you will see another comment for the details.

+## Improvement
+There are many improvement for this project following below:

++ Create more unit test for this project such as Presentation Layer, DAL, Service Layer.
+For this project, I just implemented unit test for some main fucntions in the Service Layer.

++ Improving security and UI for user.

++ Giving comment on every function in the project to make sure other developer in team or future team-mate can understand it.

 Thanks for reading this.;)